 Gastroesophageal Reflux (GER)*

 Gastroesophageal reflux (GER) is the spilling of acidic stomach contents into the esophagus (the swallowing tube).
-The exact cause is not known.

 A gastrostomy is the creation of a new opening into the stomach.

 Hirschsprung’s Disease is a condition where children are missing the nerve cells (“ganglion cells”) within the wall of their colon or rectum.